 On the one hand, cultural diversity in the Indonesian market is a positive feature for the economy.
 Each place offers something attractive and new for foreign tourists, giving them a tour of a lifetime with the diversity in language, cuisine, norms, values, people, and more.
 According to Statista, in 2019, Indonesia attracted about 16.11 million international visitors.

-On the other hand, having a wide range of different ethnics, religions, and cultures is a big barrier for international businesses planning to enter the Indonesian market.
+On the other hand, having a wide range of different ethnicities, religions, and cultures is a big barrier for international businesses planning to enter the Indonesian market.
 If you do not pay attention to culture factors by properly localizing their products, services, and marketing strategies, you are likely to offend the locals and fail in this potential market.

 In short, when entering the Indonesian market, it is required that you thoroughly research the market and have well-planned localization strategies to communicate effectively with the Indonesian audiences.
-With an office in Indonesia, GTE Localize has an advantage of understanding the local culture and owing a network of native Indonesian linguists at a competitive price.
+With an office in Indonesia, GTE Localize has the advantage of understanding the local culture and owning a network of native Indonesian linguists at a competitive price.
 Our team will help bring you closer to your success in the Indonesian market.
 Contact us for a free 1:1 consultancy.